crolllab/teaching/Bioinformatics_Tools/Course_3_SNP_calling/README.md

 ## R code to visualize SNP data

 We will switch now to R ("Console", not "Terminal").
 Before you start, create a text file containing exactly what is below.
-Name the file `Alpine_ibex.info.txt`
+Name the file `Alpine_ibex.info.txt`.
+Hint: use `nano` (see Course 1)

 ```
 SRA_ID  population  individual